Fourth body recovered during salvage, recovery operations at Key Bridge collapse site

 "Maryland continues to pray for the families and loved ones affected by this tragedy.
 They have our thoughts, our hearts, and our support," Maryland Gov. Wes Moore said.
 "We hope that everyone will respect the request of the family for privacy during this difficult time.
 As we continue to recover those who have perished, may we never forget them, their loved ones, and the commitment they made to work in a profession that bettered the lives of so many Marylanders across the state."

-Crews have recovered the bodies of 35-year-old Maynor Yasir Suazo-Sandoval, 35-year-old Alejandro Hernandez Fuentes, 26-year-old Dorlian Castillo Cabrera and Hernandez.
+Crews have recovered the bodies of 35-year-old Maynor Yasir Suazo-Sandoval, 35-year-old Alejandro Hernandez Fuentes, and 26-year-old Dorlian Castillo Cabrera.

 "Our hearts continue to break for the loved ones of these victims," Baltimore Mayor Brandon Scott said.
 "Our entire city remains with them, joining them in mourning and in healing now that one more of their loved ones has been brought home.
 For those still waiting, we join them in their hope and grief that they will have the same closure soon.
 As I have said from the very first moment, we will continue to do everything in our power to support these families, and provide whatever they need to persevere through this unthinkable tragedy."